JingyiJennyHao/JingyiJennyHao.github.io/research/index.md

 author_profile: true
 ---

 My research focuses on deep learning model, survival analysis and statistical models for EHRs (electronical medical records).
-Below are some of my current research projects.
+Below are some of my research projects.

 ---